Standing for Election

 Other job?

 If you are working as an employee of the States of Jersey, you will need to leave that job once you have confirmed your candidacy.
 The nature of the role also means that you would be unable to manage a full-time role elsewhere while also being a Deputy or Constable.
-This is also not a 9 to 5 job, but members do manage their diaries in order to ensure they can spend time with family and friends.

 Public figure